mikessh/migec/README.md

 * *N* characters mark UMI region to be extracted.

+* Multiple rows could correspond to the same sample

+* In order to be able to run batch pipeline operations, all samples should contain UMI region of the same size

 For example, in case *S2* **Checkout** will search for *AAGGTT* seed exact match, then for the remaining adapter sequence with two mismatches allowed and output the *NNNNNN* region to header.
 In case *S3* in addition the slave read is scanned for *GTTC* seed, fuzzy match to the rest of barcode is performed and *NNNNNN* region is extracted and concatenated with UMI region of master read.

 **Parameters**